dev-summer/OS-Study/Virtualization/7_CPU_Scheduling.md

     - response time = (0 + 1 + 2) / 3 = 1
     - turnaround time = (598 + 599 + 600) / 3

-4. when all workloads have same length or when all workloads arrive at the same time
+4. when all workloads have same length or when workloads arrive in increasing manner

 5. when the length of time slice is greater than or equal to the length of most time-consuming job